icon-bg

 Lots of features High price

-Customizable dashboards Cumbersome
+Customizable dashboards Complex to use

 Flexible monitoring No separate database